trxdave/photography-blog/README.md

 - **sqlparse==0.5.0:** A non-validating SQL parser used by Django's ORM to work with SQL queries.
 It helps in formatting and analyzing SQL code.
 - **whitenoise==6.7.0:** A middleware for serving static files directly from your web application, especially useful in production environments to improve performance by serving static files efficiently.

+# Cloudinary

+Specifically, when you set DEFAULT_FILE_STORAGE to use Cloudinary, all media files, including static files, might be uploaded to Cloudinary during the collectstatic process.
+This can cause unexpected behavior, especially if you intended to keep static files locally.

+1. **To avoid issues:**
+Temporarily Remove Cloudinary Storage: Before running python3 manage.py collectstatic, temporarily remove or comment out the DEFAULT_FILE_STORAGE setting.

+2. **Run Collectstatic:** Execute the collectstatic command to gather all static files locally.

+3. **Re-enable Cloudinary:** After collecting static files, re-enable the DEFAULT_FILE_STORAGE to Cloudinary if needed.

 # Credits
 * [Man standing on rock formation](<documentation/images/hero-image.jpg>)
 * [Black and silver DSLR lens](<documentation/images/lens.jpg>)